coxy57/BloxflipRainJoiner/README.md

 #### How to use?

-Use your brain and just run the main.py file.
+You must install python first from https://www.python.org/downloads/ (the lastest one) and select both options when installing.
+Install all the modules using pip install modulename and then run the main.py file.

 #### When I try to run it says: **Module Not Found**, how do i fix?